-La Casita is the original house on the 2,550 sq. m (2/3 acre) property, acquired on a whim in 1998 by present owner Annabella Proudlock.
-She was charmed by the setting, and is still enchanted by its beauty and atmosphere.
+La Casita is the original house on the 2,550 sq. m (2/3 acre) property, acquired on a whim in 1998 by the late Annabella Proudlock, and her husband Peter.
+She was charmed by the setting, and its beauty and atmosphere is still enchanting.

-Life at La Casita is centred on the large 5m x 7m (16' x 23') veranda, with hammocks, sofa, dining table for eight, a day bed, and a soaring thatched cathedral ceiling.
-The downstairs bedroom has a queen-size bed, while the upstairs includes king and single beds and a half bathroom.
+Life at La Casita is centred on the large 5m x 7m (16' x 23') veranda, with 2 hammocks, sofa, dining table for eight, a day bed, and a soaring thatched cathedral ceiling.
+The downstairs bedroom has a queen-size bed, while the upstairs has a king and a half bathroom.
 Both have writing desks, fans and mosquito nets, not that bugs are a major problem.

 Perfect for writers, painters, families, or a romantic getaway, La Casita is an idyllic spot to appreciate nature, enjoy the surroundings, and relax.